alphagov/inside-government-admin-guide/creating-documents/document-types.md

 ---
 layout: default
-title: Inside Government Admin Guide - Document types
+title: How to publish documents / Document types
 ---

-## Document types
+# Document types

 Before you can create a document on GOV.UK, you need to know which document type to assign to it.
 This page will help you decide.